glaciousm/Multi-Agent-AI-Collaboration-Platform/local_multi_agent_ai_collaboration_platform_project_plan.md

 - Introduced patch artifacts with parent validation to ensure they align to a plan, prior patch, or task.
 - Enabled reviews for plans or patches, supporting a review/revision loop with versioned artifacts.

-### Phase 4 — Stability & Tooling
+### Phase 4 — Stability & Tooling (Completed)
-- Retry logic
+- Added retry tracking for provider drivers with automatic pausing once the retry budget is exhausted.
-- Pause/resume
+- Introduced explicit pause/resume controls that block chat and artifact mutations while a room is paused.
-- Improved driver resilience
+- Captured driver health metadata (last failure, consecutive failures) so retries and recovery are visible to the orchestration layer.

 ### Phase 5 — Expansion (Optional)
 - Additional providers